textileio/community/docs/hub/app-apis.md

 }
 ```

 The next step is to authenticate the user with your _user group key_ and Secret.
 This will allow the user to store threads and buckets using your developer resources on the Hub.
+If you are running in development mode and created a key that doesn't require signing, you can set the key to an empty string, `''`.

 ```typescript
 import { Client, KeyInfo } from '@textile/hub'